Cornell-PoBE/site/_posts/2016-11-06-systems-nosql-databases.md

 The two main advantages of such a model are for fault tolerance and distribution.

 **Fault Tolerance**

-In such a model the actors are processes are completely isolated, meaning its state is not going to influence any other process.
+In such a model the actors are processes that are completely isolated, meaning its state is not going to influence any other process.
 As such, faults can be managed by having a supervisor, that is basically another process, that will be notified when the supervised process crashes and then can do something about it.

 This makes it possible to create systems that “self heal”, meaning that if an actor gets to an exceptional state and crashes, by whatever reason, a supervisor can do something about it to try to put it in a consistent state again (and there are multiple strategies to do that, the most common being just to restart the actor with its initial state).

 **Distribution**

 Naturally these types of models lend themselves towards distribution where it doesn’t matter if the actor that I’m sending a message to is running locally or in another node.
 For example if an actor is just a process with a mailbox and an internal state, and it just respond to messages, who cares in which machine it’s actually running?
 As long as we can make the message get there we are fine.
 This allows us to create systems that leverage multiple computers and helps us to recover if one of them fail.

 #### Back to Middleware